The higher education master's Class of 2025.

 Bio: My name is Faata.
 I'm the wife of a very lucky man (hehe) and mother to two amazing kids.
 I am very fun-loving, and my hobbies include laughing, dancing, singing terrible karaoke, traveling, listening to music, reading romance novels, trying out new adventures and places to eat, and hanging out with my family and friends.

 I have worked in various industries, but my most recent employment was with a service provider facilitating study abroad programs throughout Africa for US-based universities.
 That work is what inspired me to apply to the HESA program at UConn.
-I would like to focus on Global Affairs and Student Advising as a way of continuing on my career path, and I am already seeing my future goals start to take shape just by being in the HESA community!
+I would like to focus on global affairs and student advising as a way of continuing on my career path, and I am already seeing my future goals start to take shape just by being in the HESA community!

 I feel very privileged to be in this space and time with my brilliant cohort and professors, and I am looking forward to learning so much more about HESA and how I can make my mark in students' lives, making new friends, and also rediscovering myself as a scholar-practitioner.